 Central Asia’s textiles are rich with patterns influenced by the various cultures that traveled through or settled along the historic Silk Road.
-During the 19th and early 20th centuries, Uzbekistan and Tajikistan experienced a renaissance in creating distinctive textiles with the ikattechnique.
-Silk threads were bound and resist-dyed before weaving into cloth, resulting in cloud-like, blurred juxtapositions of color, called abrband(literally “cloud binding”).
-Artisans experimented with prevalent motifs in daily life and nature and distilled these shapes into compositions where color and contrast were emphasized.
+During the 19th and early 20th centuries, the region experienced a renaissance in ikat, a technique where silk threads were bound and resist-dyed before weaving into cloth.
+The result were vivid textile patterns comprising blurred, cloud-like juxtapositions of color, called abrbandi (literally “cloud binding”).
+To create these distinctive textiles, artisans experimented with prevalent motifs in daily life and nature and distilled these shapes into compositions where color and contrast were emphasized.

-(Photo © Museum Associates/LACMA.)
+(Photo © Museum Associates/LACMA)